fonnesbeck/git_tutorial/PITCHME.md

 ![fit left filtered](images/repo.png)

+Note:
-^ The complete history of commits for a particular project and their metadata make up a **repository**.
+ The complete history of commits for a particular project and their metadata make up a **repository**.
 Repositories can be kept in sync across different computers facilitating collaboration among different people.